Pat DiNizio: Life and career

-DiNizio was born in Plainfield, New Jersey, and grew up in nearby Scotch Plains, where he attended Scotch Plains-Fanwood High School.
+DiNizio was born in Plainfield, New Jersey, to parents of Italian heritage, Nicholas and Antoniette, and grew up in nearby Scotch Plains, where he attended Scotch Plains-Fanwood High School.
 DiNizio was a trash hauler, working for his father while trying to break into the music business.
 He has cited his influences as Buddy Holly and The Beatles.

 In addition to his work with The Smithereens, he released a number of solo albums, Songs and Sounds (1997), This is Pat DiNizio, a collection of cover songs arranged for piano and vocals (2006), Revolutions (2 CDs plus 1 DVD, limited edition of 300 copies, 2006), Pat DiNizio (2007), and Pat DiNizio/Buddy Holly (2008).
 An expanded 2-CD version of This is Pat DiNizio was issued in 2012.

 DiNizio made an unsuccessful run in the 2000 United States Senate election in New Jersey, running on the Reform Party ticket.
 He finished 4th with 19,312 votes (0.64%).
 The campaign was chronicled in the 2001 documentary film Mr. Smithereen Goes to Washington.

 The same year, he launched the "Living Room Tour", a five-month jaunt where he performed solo, by request only, in the homes of fans.
 The tour was a success, and he later occasionally performed similar concerts for a nominal fee.
 He considered fans to be friends and hosted Memorial Day picnics for them in his own backyard.
 In his own words, "This 'involving the audience' philosophy of mine is about breaking down the walls and barriers that traditionally have separated artists and audience."

 In 2001, DiNizio was one of the first musicians to throw his support behind XM Satellite Radio, becoming host and program director for the XM Radio Unsigned station.
 He was also an inaugural member of the Independent Music Awards' judging panel to support independent artists.
 The Verge was not DiNizio's first radio hosting job; in 1990 he hosted the second season of the short-lived syndicated radio program "Soho Natural Sessions" and in 1991 its successor, "Maxwell House Coffeehouse Sessions".

 In 2006, he was the focus of 7th Inning Stretch, an ESPN2 reality special.
 The special focused on DiNizio's recovery from a "life-threatening and debilitating nervous disorder" by training and attempting to try out for a Minor League Baseball team (The Somerset Patriots), along with tales of baseball folklore from other musicians such as Joan Jett, Gene Simmons, and Bruce Springsteen.

 DiNizio also released a book (also available in audiobook format), Confessions Of A Rock Star, and continued to perform both solo acoustic shows and with The Smithereens.
 From November 2011 to June 2012, DiNizio presented a condensed, live adaptation of the book (with storytelling and full band accompaniment) in nightly performances at the Riviera Hotel & Casino in Las Vegas.
 Through September 2017, he toured nationally with The Smithereens and performed in venues near his home with his local band, The Scotchplainsmen.